pikvm/pikvm/README.md

 **A:** Although this page is rarely updated, the project is actively maintained and developed.
 You can verify this by checking the activity in our other repositories.

 **Q:** **Does this support the cheap HDMI-USB dongle from [AliExpress](https://aliexpress.ru/item/4001043540669.html)?**
-**A:** In short, **YES**, but not currently out-of-the-box.
-After installation, you will have to manually add a couple of options for things to work correctly.
-In the next couple of weeks, we will add a fully maintained conifiguration.
-If you want to do it right now, write to us on Discord and we will help you set it up. **However, it should be noted that the USB dongle has several disadvantages compared to the HDMI-CSI bridge:** USB gives a lot of latency (200ms vs 100ms for CSI2) and it doesn't support stream compression control (you won't be able to use KVM in a place with a poor internet connection).
-It also cannot automatically detect screen resolution. **It may be used, but the loss of these features is probably not worth the ten dollars saved.**
+**A:** Yes, and Pi-KVM works great with it. **However, it should be noted that the USB dongle has several disadvantages compared to the HDMI-CSI bridge:** USB gives a lot of latency (200ms vs 100ms for the bridge) and it doesn't support stream compression control (you won't be able to use Pi-KVM in a place with a poor internet connection).
+It also cannot automatically detect screen resolution.
+All this is caused by the hardware limitations of the dongle itself. **It may be used, but the loss of these features is probably not worth the ten dollars saved.**

 **Q:** **Can I connect multiple servers to a single Pi-KVM?**
 **A:** Yes, but it will require additional work to set up.
 Pi-KVM can be connected to a multi-port HDMI/USB switch and the switch's buttons can be connected via optocouplers to the Pi's GPIO pins to switch channels.
 If your KVM switches channels using keyboard shortcuts, there is a chance that it will not be able to work with OTG (v2 platform, see bellow), since it does not fully implement the USB stack.
 In this case, you will have to use an Arduino board to emulate the keyboard & mouse.
 (Pi-KVM supports this configuration)